DannyGilligan/chocelegance-resubmission/README.md

 <br><br>
 The more vibrant shades of bright purple/violet have associations with romance, as exemplified by tradional Valentine's day colour schemes.
 <br><br>
-The colour scheme also provides good contrast when reading text to improve accessibility.
-<br><br>

 <!-- Table showing brand examples to justify colour scheme -->
 <table>